-Charles Dickens' A Christmas Carol is one of the Yuletide's most beloved and celebrated tales.
-It's an old timey ghost story with all thrills, chills, and a bunch of real talk that has stood the test of time.
-But is A Christmas Carol a true story?
+Charles Dickens’ A Christmas Carol is one of the Yuletide’s most beloved and celebrated tales.
+It’s an old-timey ghost story with thrills, chills, and a bunch of real talk that has stood the test of time — to the point that A Christmas Carol adaptations are still being made today, including an upcoming musical comedy starring two of your favourite funny actors (more on that later).
+But for all its cultural impact, is A Christmas Carol a true story?

-Time reports that the tale's other characters, Tiny Tim and the rest of the Cratchit family are based on an issue that was very close to Dickens' heart.
-In his work he made no secret in his work of his feelings towards the poverty that was engulfing the lower classes in Victorian London and across the UK.
-According to the publication, he was horrified by not only the ridiculous hours and dangerous environments workers were expected to endure, but also the abuse of young children who were used for their cheap labour, with little or no regard for their safety and wellbeing.
+Time reports that the tale’s other characters, Tiny Tim and the rest of the Cratchit family, are based on an issue that was very close to Dickens’ heart.
+In his work, he made no secret of his feelings towards the poverty that was engulfing the lower classes in Victorian London and across the United Kingdom.
+He was reportedly horrified by not only the ridiculous hours and dangerous environments workers were expected to endure, but also the abuse of young children who were used for their cheap labour, with little or no regard for their safety and well-being.

-According to Time, Dickens was heavily inspired by a collection of interviews with child workers that had been compiled by a journalist friend.
-He used A Christmas Carol to show the injustices experienced by the poorest in society compared to the more affluent, which might well be why the story still rings true today.
-Although a lot has changed, much remains the same.
+Dickens was heavily inspired by a collection of interviews with child workers that had been compiled by a journalist friend, according to Time.
+He used A Christmas Carol to show the injustices experienced by the poorest in society compared to the more affluent, which might well be why the story still rings so true today.
+Although a lot has changed, much remains the same — hence the many, many adaptations of the story that still abound on screen, from the beloved whimsy of The Muppet Christmas Carol to FX’s recent retelling with dark, gritty flair.
+For those who love Christmas comedies, Scrooged with Bill Murray is another popular pick — and if you want to get really meta with it, 2017’s The Man Who Invented Christmas dramatizes Dickens’ very creation of the story.

 This article was originally published on